 The Truth About Overcrowding and the New Rules for Machu Picchu Entry Tickets

-The reality is that the Peru government changed all entry tickets to half day, and, on the same date, increased availability from 2500 tickets per day to 6534 per day.
+The Peru government changed all entry tickets to half day, and, at the same time, increased the number of available entry tickets from 2500 to 6534 per day.
 Was it sneaky?
-Or cunning?
+Or shrewd marketing?
 Did no one notice?
 After the Peru government announced the change to half day tickets, headlines about the "New Rules" started popping up, but nothing was ever said about the increase in ticket numbers.
 Honestly the majority of visitors (based on feedback from our team of guides) have their fill of ruins within 3-4 hours at most.
 A small minority of visitors want a full day inside the ruins, and they can still buy 2 entries in the same day.

 Were the Peruvian guardians of Machu Picchu getting squeezed by the watchdogs at UNESCO?
 Was Machu Picchu at risk of being put on the dreaded "endangered" list if something wasn't done to curb or control the flow of tourism?
 At first glance, it looks like the plan to invoke half day tickets would better distribute the masses throughout the day.
-Like Senators passing a bill in Congress, the Peruvian authorities seemed to have tacked on a "rider" that included an unprededented increase in the number of tickets they could sell in one day.
+Like Senators passing a bill in Congress, the Peruvian authorities seemed to have tacked on a "rider" that included an unprecedented increase in the number of tickets they could sell in one day.
 I doubt an increase of that size would have been possible without the distraction caused by the new rule to half day tickets.
 Did they do it for money?
 You betcha.
 I can't think of any other reason to increase the number of available tickets by that much.

 I went to the official Machu Picchu government website and reviewed the statistics on the number of tickets sold.